 A sole trader or freelancer needs to work out, what the actual cost is for running the business from home.
 If you own the property, then costs can include mortgage interest but not capital repayments.
 If the property is a rented one, the rental charges need to be captured.
 Also, you can include costs that are paid jointly but not costs that are being paid completely by someone else.
 Other costs that can be included are insurance, council tax, gas, cleaning, service charges, and electricity.

-Now, a partner, with the agreement of his fellow partners, needs to calculate what proportion of the cost would be fair to apportion to the business.
+Now, a sole trader needs to calculate what proportion of the cost would be fair to apportion to the business.

 A simple method of computing this is: